mapsplugin/cordova-plugin-googlemaps/.github/ISSUE_TEMPLATE.md

-Before asking your question, problem or request , please read this page https://github.com/mapsplugin/cordova-plugin-googlemaps-doc/blob/master/articles/before_post_your_issue/README.md If you are Japanese, you can make an issue written in Japanese.
+Before asking your question, problem or request , please read this page https://github.com/mapsplugin/cordova-plugin-googlemaps-doc/blob/master/articles/before_post_your_issue/README.md

+(Optional) If you are Japanese, you can make an issue written in Japanese.
 Otherwise, in English please.

 - What is your question, problem or request?